OpenVoiceOS/ovos-utils/readme.md

     WARNING: the mycroft bus is unencrypted, be sure to secure your communications in some way before you start poking firewall ports open

-Listening for events is super easy, here is a small program counting number of intent failures
+Listening for events is super easy, here is a small program counting number of spoken utterances

 ```python
 from jarbas_utils.messagebus import listen_for_message